tensorflow/community/rfcs/20200624-pluggable-device-for-tensorflow/tutorial.md

 Modular TensorFlow provides a new mechanism for custom graph optimizers and a set of C APIs as the ABI-stable APIs for implementing graph optimizers.
 The C APIs follows current C++ API implementation, [TF_Buffer](https://github.com/tensorflow/tensorflow/blob/r2.5/tensorflow/c/c_api.h#L110-L114) and related proto files are the interface between proper and plugin.
 When initializing, TensorFlow loads the plugin and registers a new graph optimizer into Grappler.
 In the [Optimize](https://github.com/tensorflow/tensorflow/blob/r2.5/tensorflow/c/experimental/grappler/grappler.h#L134) function, plugin authors need to deserialize `TF_Buffer` to `plugin::GraphDef` object to do some graph transformations, and serialize the optimized `plugin::GraphDef` object back to `TF_Buffer` as output.
-Noted that the graph in this part is all represented by GraphDef/TF_Buffer, not [graph](https://github.com/tensorflow/tensorflow/blob/r2.5/tensorflow/core/graph/graph.h#L498).
+Note that the graph in this part is all represented by GraphDef/TF_Buffer, not [graph](https://github.com/tensorflow/tensorflow/blob/r2.5/tensorflow/core/graph/graph.h#L498).
 The graph C APIs can be found in [grappler.h](https://github.com/tensorflow/tensorflow/blob/r2.5/tensorflow/c/experimental/grappler/grappler.h).

 We will introduce graph optimization C APIs from the following three aspects: optimize registration, implementation and util function.